Best Right-Backs in the Premier League (Jul 2026)

 Understanding Risk-Adjusted Upside (RAU)

-Crystal Palace's Caleb Kporha has the highest Risk-Adjusted Upside at 58.0.
-That means Pedro Lima has 19% upside potential with only 0% forecast uncertainty—representing excellent risk-reward for value appreciation.
+Chelsea FC's Genesis Antwi has the highest Risk-Adjusted Upside at 82.7.
+That means Genesis Antwi has 23% upside potential with only 0% forecast uncertainty-representing excellent risk-reward for value appreciation.

 Risk-Adjusted Upside by Player